coyg7/coyg7.github.io/Spider-Solitaire/README.md

 Just a simple remake of classic Spider Solitaire game built during 6-week internship program at Leapfrog Technology Inc.
 The project utilizes vanilla Javascript and HTML canvas for animations.

 The latest version of the game is hosted on github.
-Click here to (http://coyg7.github.io/Spider-Solitaire/) Play!! :D
+Click here to (http://coyg7.github.io/Spider-Solitaire/) [Play]!! :D

 ## How to Play
 The goal of this game is to arrange all of your cards of the same suit into columns from King to Ace.
 Once you arrange a column like that, it is appended to the bottom left corner of your screen.